alberreman/Distributed-Collaborative-Entity/High Level Proposal.md

 participation in governance to extend far beyond voting.
 For these groups, I propose a combination of Colony’s software and dynamic governance.

-[^5]: This organization will be founded by us/our parent company, but will then be independent.
-If it chooses not to adopt dynamic governance, then it can borrow the governance processes and software of the product-participants and resident-members, and this will not affect core governance.

 *Decision-making*